MichaelG-B/Capstone_Project/README.md

 - Updated and managed our projects github repository in order to keep a clean working repository

 - Helped team members with issues/problems that arose with Github

-### Ben Fox - X Role

-- Redesigned initial Tableau dashboard to be a more complete and improved visual story
-- Worked with Clara and Michael to build our interactive map with D3 + Leaflet
-- Collaborated with Samuel to determine best way to visualize the ML results in Tableau

 ### Samuel Boester - Triangle
 #### Initial Draft